-Answer: CNG is a cleaner fuel; compared to petrol and diesel.
+Answer: CNG is a cleaner fuel, compared to petrol and diesel.
 CNG produces lesser amount of harmful gases on burning.
-Due to this, CNG is now being used in automobiles in many cities; which has helped in reducing pollution in our cities.
+Due to this, CNG is now being used in automobiles in many cities.
+It has helped in reducing pollution in our cities.

 Question 4: Compare LPG and wood as fuels.